bugcrowd/templates/submissions/description/automotive_security_misconfiguration/infotainment_radio_head_unit/code_execution_can_bus_pivot/template.md

-# Infotainment Code Execution CAN Bus Pivot

-## Overview of the Vulnerability

 The In-Vehicle Infotainment (IVI) system, is a central unit in an automotive vehicle's dashboard that centralizes information and entertainment systems and their controls.
 Misconfigurations in the IVI system can lead to security weaknesses.
 An attacker can pivot into the CAN bus system and execute code by taking advantage of an IVI misconfiguration, causing the system to not behave as intended.

 ## Business Impact